 - The carriage of animals in the hold as checked baggage is permitted only on flights to certain countries

-- Your animal must be carried in a crate with a solid bottom and openings for breathing (max. dimensions are 125 x 69 x 80 cm); a crate can be purchased at the airport
+- Your animal must be carried in a crate with a solid bottom and openings for breathing (max. dimensions are 125 x 69 x 80 cm)

-- Your name, address, and telephone number must be marked on the create
+- Your name, address, and telephone number must be marked on the crate

 - Animals must be provided with the relevant documents